Virginia Tech®home

 M.S. in Nutrition and Dietetics

-The Department of Human Nutrition, Foods, and Exercise administers a Master of Science in Nutrition and Dietetics to prepare graduates to become Registered Dietitian Nutritionists (RDNs).
+The Department of Human Nutrition, Foods, and Exercise administers a Master of Science in Nutrition and Dietetics (MSND) to prepare graduates to become Registered Dietitian Nutritionists (RDNs).

-The M.S. in Nutrition and Dietetics program offers a competency-based curriculum which integrates didactic coursework and supervised experiential learning opportunities in a variety of settings in order to prepare future nutrition and dietetics practitioners to become leaders in a rapidly evolving field.
-The advanced coursework provided through the graduate degree will allow students to master skills in the application of critical thinking, evidence-based practice and research, and communication with emphasis on nutrition counseling for behavior change.
-Students also gain extensive clinical skills working at Carilion Clinic and an appreciation for the impact of interprofessional teamwork, advocacy, service, and leadership in shaping the future of the profession.
+The Master of Science in Nutrition and Dietetics (MSND) program offers a competency-based curriculum which integrates didactic coursework and supervised experiential learning opportunities in a variety of settings in order to prepare future nutrition and dietetics practitioners to become leaders in a rapidly evolving field.

 Our Master of Science in Nutrition and Dietetics program offers two pathways to become a graduate trained RDN:

-Unique qualities of the program:
+Unique qualities of the MSND Program

-• Compact and streamlined design allows students to complete the program in as little as 17 months
+• Compact and streamlined design allows students to complete the program in as little as 17 months or 1-year post- HNFE DPD completion

 • Direct entry pathway for students coming from non-ACEND accredited (non-dietetics) undergraduate programs